luancaius/luancaius/README.md

-# Hi there! 👋 I'm Luan Ramos
+# Hello, I'm Luan Ramos

 Hi, I'm a Senior Software Engineer with a strong passion for building scalable, impactful applications.
 I have a diverse background, from Flutter app development to backend platform in C#, microservices in Python and Azure integrations.
 Here, you'll find a collection of my work, experiments, and contributions to open-source.